-When building an energy efficiency greenhouse, factors to consider include the structure (frame materials and how it’s made), glazing, style and location.
-Greenhouse glazing (glass, twin wall plastics, etc) is most of the surface area, but is not the only factor to consider in building an efficient greenhouse.
+To build an energy efficiency greenhouse, consider the structure (frame materials and how it’s made), glazing, style and location.
+The greenhouse glazing (glass, twin wall plastics, etc) is most of the surface area, but is not the only factor to consider in building an efficient greenhouse.

 The greenhouse structure plays a role in heat loss.
 Wood makes a more energy efficient greenhouse because it is 1400 times more energy efficient than aluminum.
 In cold dry climates ice can actually form on the inside framework of an aluminum greenhouse.
 Heating that type of structure is expensive.

-Twin and triple walled polycarbonate plastics are used extensively as glazing in energy efficient greenhouses for heat retention and can increase heat retention by 50% to 240%.
-The downside is they are not clear, creating a claustrophobic feeling inside and a less attractive greenhouse on the outside.
-For an energy efficient greenhouse, we encourage our customers to use twin wall materials in the roof and an exterior layer of clear glass with an inner layer of clear acrylic (our Thermal Option) in the walls.
-This creates a greenhouse that is energy efficient and good looking.
+Twin wall polycarbonate plastics are used extensively as glazing in energy efficient greenhouses for heat retention.
+The downside is they are not clear, creating an enclosed feeling inside and a less attractive greenhouse on the outside.
+For an energy efficient greenhouse, we encourage our customers to use twin wall materials in the roof and clear glass with an inner layer of clear acrylic (our Thermal Option) in the walls.

 A third factor in creating an energy efficient greenhouse is design.
 The right design can affect the greenhouse’s ability to retain heat.
 In cold windy climates, building a pit style greenhouse may be appropriate.
 Exposure to wind is reduced and the ground temperature at the floor is higher.
 Also, the use of thermal mass materials (concrete base, water barrels, etc), can help maintain temperatures by absorbing heat from the winter sun during the day, and radiating heat at night.